isadorasophia/dotnet2md/README.md

 - `<out_path>`
   - Output path, full or relative to the script.
 It will create a markdown file for each type and directories according to their namespace hierarchy.
 - `<targets>`
   - Target assembly names.
 This accepts a list of different assemblies, all separated by spaces.
-These are the assemblies which the tool will inspect and translate all the public type and members into markdown.
+These are the assemblies which the tool will inspect and translate all the public types and members into markdown.

 #### Example
 ```shell